ciscoheat/superforms-web/src/routes/components/+page.md

 <button on:click={() => ($name = '')}>Clear name</button>
 ```

-Any updates to `$name` will reflect in `$form.name`.
+Any updates to `$name` will reflect in `$form.name`, and vice versa.
 Note that this will also [taint](/concepts/tainted) that field, so if this is not intended, you can use the whole superForm object and add an option:

 ```ts
 const superform = superForm(data.form);